appcues/appcues-ios-sdk/Examples/DeveloperCocoapodsExample/README.md

 The app supports the following universal links.

-> These links only work when this example app is compiled with the Appcues Team ID and Bundle ID specified in the test server[apple-app-site-association](https://appcues-mobile-links.netlify.app/.well-known/apple-app-site-association) file.
+> These links only work when this example app is compiled with the Appcues Team ID and Bundle ID specified in the test server [apple-app-site-association](https://appcues-mobile-links.netlify.app/.well-known/apple-app-site-association) file.

 | Screen  | Link                      |
 | ------- | ------------------------- |